-The multidimensional poverty index for Egypt is calculated using the same methodology that global human development report uses.
+The Multidimensional Poverty Index for Egypt is calculated using the same methodology that global human development report uses (Alkire et al. 2011).
 However, lack of available data on health indicators in Egyptian surveys calls for dropping this dimension from the index calculation.
-Therefore, we used two dimensions, education and living standards,- each with equal weights of (1/2).
+Therefore, we used two dimensions, education and living standards - each with equal weights of (1/2).

-The dimensions, indicators, thresholds and weights are as follows:
+The dimensions, indicators, thresholds, and weights are as follows: